Vasimk88/Seanergy_Training/README.md

 30 Jan: Group assignments presented.
 All the groups had to include the assumptions of linear regression into their code.
 Introduced the modeling process and did a preview to the upcoming Rattle() package for advanced machine learning.

+22 Feb: Teams need to present the insights after completing their assignmnets.